Many South Australian primary school students with dyslexia will go undiagnosed and receive no assistance.

 “It is appropriate that learning disabilities are becoming more widely included in data collection to better understand student populations, adequate recognition of the adjustments needed for students with dyslexia and resourcing to match needs to be considered,” says teacher Vivienne Clayton.

 Schools receive a pool of money for children with disabilities and this is allocated as each school sees fit.
 “DECD provides $12.441 million dollars for learning difficulties,” says a DECD spokesperson.
 “The funding is provided through the schools resource entitlement statement and the school makes a decision on how the funding is used.”
 However, schools specifically need “more funding for testing, and money for intervention” Leonie said,

 Until the reviews and policy discussions have achieved an outcome for students, parents who have, or suspect they have children with dyslexia may like to start understanding how they can help their child with information from http://www.speld.org.au.

 Ashley was diagnosed with dyslexia when she was seven years old.
 We suspected something was amiss since kindy but we had to push and push for a formal diagnosis to be made and then push for any educational support.
 Thousands of children are suffering through not being able to learn like their classroom peers.
 This leads to more anxiety and only adds to the issues caused by dyslexia.

-If your kid is like Ashley, or you suspect dyslexia, follow the links above and subscribe to this page.
-We’ll share stories.
-If you don’t try to get help, the risks are enormous.
-If you do get help, the rewards are countless.
+If your kid is like Ashley or you suspect dyslexia, follow the link to SPELD above and subscribe to this page to share stories.
+The rewards are worth it if you make the effort get help.

 Click here to return to home page.